 Another example, since I've been at the in Waller County, Texas.
-The Lawyers Committee, two months before the primary District Attorney, black candidates running in the election with Republican primary, says -- Waller County has a predominantly black school, Prairie View A&M University -the the District Attorney tells students, "If you vote, I'm going to arrest you and you can get thrown in jail."
+The Lawyers Committee, District Attorney, two months before the primary black candidates running in the with election Republican primary, says -- Waller County has a black school, Prairie View A&M predominantly University -- the District Attorney tells the students, "If you vote, I'm going to arrest you and you can get thrown in jail."
 Says this publicly.
 We file a lawsuit to tell them you're out of bounds.